Optically trapped Feshbach molecules of fermionic $^{161}$Dy and $^{40}$K: Role of light-induced and collisional losses: Light-Induced Losses

 Our results highlight the benefit of laser sources in the wavelength region of \SI{2}{\micro m} for trapping of ultracold molecules.
 They combine extreme detuning (previously realized in quasi-electrostatic traps based on CO$_2$ laser light at \SI{10.6}{\micro m} \cite{Takekoshi1998ooo, Grimm2000odt}) to avoid any molecular excitations with the practical advantages of modern fiber laser technology.
 Currently, the \SI{2}{\micro m} wavelength region is not common in molecular quantum-gas experiments, but it holds great potential for future experiments.

-Our present setup was not designed to use such a wavelength.
-In particular, the viewports of the vacuum apparatus are not anti-reflection coated for this wavelength, and we observed reflections of the light up to 30\%.
-Scanning the laser wavelength, we observed that these reflections caused interference effects, such as a parasitic lattice.
-However, in future experiments, this technical limitation can be overcome by using dedicated optics in an improved setup, which will allow us to take full advantage of the wavelength region around \SI{2}{\micro m}.
+In view of future improvements, we note that our present setup was not designed to use such a wavelength.
+In particular, the viewports of the vacuum apparatus are not anti-reflection coated for this wavelength, and we observed reflections of the trap light of up to 30\% when passing through a single viewport.
+Scanning the laser wavelength, {we found that these reflections caused interference effects such as spatial modulations of the trapping potential.} However, in future experiments, this technical limitation can be overcome by using dedicated optics in an improved setup, which will allow us to take full advantage of the wavelength region around \SI{2}{\micro m}.